StanislavLakhtin/esp-idf-onewire/README.md

 Thanks to [@andrei15](https://github.com/andrei15), who was actively involved in the development of this project.

+#todo Separate library and example codes into separate projects.

 Thank you!

 I'm looking for an interesting jobs in field of uC.
 If you have one write on stanislav.lakhtin@eduterra.pro